IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 Once again, we recommend entering `fsh session get <session id>` again to visualize the results of the invocations.

-An overview of all currently available Compositions can be found here: https://github.com/ibm-functions/composer/tree/master/docs#compositions-by-example
+An overview of all currently available compositions can be found here: https://github.com/ibm-functions/composer/tree/master/docs#compositions-by-example

 # IBM App Connect & Message Hub